stravid/mapgenerator/README.md

 * **adjacencyMatrix**

-    You must call MapGenerator.getMap(true) with the 'true' argument to get the adjacencyMatrix.
     The adjacencyMatrix of the map, when there is no connection the value is 0 otherwise the distance between the two centers of the regions.
 The indexes are the IDs of the regions.